-RCA freezer runs constantly and is too cold; ice crystals on food and very hard ice cream.
+RCA freezer runs constantly and is too cold; ice crystals form on food, and ice cream becomes very hard.

 Safety Warning